upenn-libraries/todo_runner/README.md

 For the runner to proceed to the next step, a task must return a non-false value; otherwise, the `:on_fail` task is run.

-As it runs each task, the framework manages the name of each `.todo` in the `cakes-to-bake` directory, first changing `.todo` to `.processing` for all files `*.todo` in the directory.
-Then it changes the file extension according to the current task, with the qualifiers `-running`, `-completed`, or `-failed`.
-For example: `chocolate_cake.mix-running`, `chocolate_cake.mix-completed`, and
+As it runs, the framework manages the name of each `.todo` file passed as an argument to the `TodoRunner.run` method, first changing `.todo` to `.processing` for all files in the argument list.
+It then processes each file in turn, changing the extension according to the current task name, appending the qualifiers `-running`, `-completed`, or `-failed`; for example, `chocolate_cake.mix-running`, `chocolate_cake.mix-completed`, and `chocolate_cake.mix-failed`.
-`chocolate_cake.mix-failed`.

 TODO: Describe default tasks (:STOP, :FAIL, :SUCCESS), including terminal tasks